kierandriscoll/learning-python/README.md

 ## Packages
 Built-in functions are at: https://docs.python.org/3/library/index.html If you import a package you MUST use the package name as a prefix to its functions (equivalent to optional use of namespace in R).
-You can import individual functions from a package eg. `rom numpy import arange` but for clarity not recommended.
+You can import individual functions from a package eg. `from numpy import arange` but for clarity not recommended.

 ```python
 import numpy